TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 10/Numbers 10.21.md

 ---

-And the Kohathites set forward, bearing the sanctuary: and [the others] did set up the tabernacle against their coming.
+The Kohathites set forward, bearing the sanctuary.
+The others set up the tabernacle before they arrived.